sumbach/modern-cljs/doc/tutorial-22.md

 * `enfocus.enlive.syntax`
 * `enfocus.macros`

-By looking at the namespaces' declarations, the most independent one is `enfocus.enlive.syntax`.
+By looking at the namespace declarations, the most independent one is `enfocus.enlive.syntax`.

 ```clj